dayour/Durable-Copilot-Studio/samples/portable-sdks/python/function-chaining/README.md

 python client.py "YourName"
 ```

 The client will schedule a new orchestration instance and wait for it to complete.
-The worker will execute the orchestration, which chains three activities together in sequence:

-1. The first activity creates a greeting with your name
-2. The second activity processes that greeting
-3. The third activity finalizes the response

-Each activity's output serves as the input to the next activity.
-The final result is returned to the client.

 ## Sample Explanation